What is Stalking?

-Additionally, following someone on two separate occasions and either threatens harm or has the individual who claims to be followed has a reasonable apprehension of being placed in harm.
+Additionally, stalking includes following someone on two separate occasions, and either threatening harm or giving the individual who claims to be followed a reasonable apprehension of being placed in harm.

-If you are charged with stalking the prosecutor has to probe its case “beyond a reasonable doubt.”
-The is a very high standard.
-The State will have a difficult time in proving that a defendant “knowingly engaged in a course of conduct.”
+The prosecutor has to probe its case “beyond a reasonable doubt” if you are charged with stalking.
+This is a very high standard.
+The State will have a difficult time proving that a defendant “knowingly engaged in a course of conduct.”
 Further, the “specific person” element will also be a difficult point to prove.
-Finally, the “reasonable person to fear,” is perhaps the most difficult.
+Finally, the “reasonable person to fear…” is perhaps the most difficult.
 This is not to say the State cannot prove a case under certain facts.
 However, these three elements are subject to argument and cross-examination.

 What Is the Punishment for Stalking?

 Class 4 felony.
 However, a second or subsequent conviction has the charge being a Class 3 felony.
-Therefore, if a jail sentence is going to be imposted on a first offense, the judge can sentence you to either probation of up to 30 months.
+Therefore, if a jail sentence is going to be imposed on a first offense, the judge can sentence you to either probation of up to 30 months or jail.
 However, if the judge issues a jail sentence it will between 1 to 3 years in jail.

 What happens if I have a prior conviction for Stalking?

 The offense will be considered a Class 3 felony (rather than a Class 4).
 This means a person can be punishable by 2 to 5 years imprisonment or up to 30 months of probation.